Tzsapphire/Analytics_DBT/README.md

 1. **Data Ingestion:** Loaded raw data into Snowflake via dbt sources

 2. **Modeling with dbt:** loaded the staging models with the yaml source file pointing at the raw snowflake wh; created intermediate (silver) models which contained cleaned data and the final gold models used for further reporting.
 Modeling performed across three layers:

-       Source: Raw ingestion from Airbyte
+       - Source: Raw ingestion from Airbyte
-       Intermediate: Data cleansing, type casting, and business logic Consumption (Marts): Star schema
+       - Intermediate: Data cleansing, type casting, addition of surrogate keys, etc
+       - Consumption (Marts): Star schema

 For ensuring Data Quality using dbt:

       Built-in tests (unique, not null)
       WHERE clause filters to reduce query cost